-As at June 30, 2017, we had goodwill and intangible assets of approximately \$229.1 million, which primarily resulted from our acquisitions of HealthHelp, Denali and Value Edge.
+As at June 30, 2018, we had goodwill and intangible assets of approximately \$217.0 million, which primarily resulted from our acquisitions of HealthHelp, Denali and Value Edge.
 Under IFRS, we are required to review our goodwill, intangibles or other assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 In addition, goodwill, intangible or other assets with indefinite lives are required to be tested for impairment at least annually.
-For example, during the fourth quarter of fiscal 2017, proposed changes to the laws of the UK governing personal injury claims generated uncertainty regarding the future earnings trajectory of our legal services business in our WNS Auto Claims BPM segment, as a result of which we expect that we will eventually exit from providing legal services in relation to personal injury claims.
-We have also experienced a decrease in volume of and loss of business from certain clients of our traditional repair services in our WNS Auto Claims BPM segment.
-As a result, we expect the future performance of our WNS Auto Claims BPM segment to decline significantly and we have therefore significantly reduced our financial projections and estimates of our WNS Auto Claims BPM segment.
-We performed an impairment review of the goodwill associated with the companies we had acquired for our auto claims business and recorded an impairment charge of \$21.7 million to our results of operations for fiscal 2017.
-See also "---The international nature of our business exposes us to several risks, such as significant currency fluctuations and unexpected changes in the regulatory requirements of multiple jurisdictions."
+For example, during the fourth quarter of fiscal 2017, proposed changes to the laws of the UK governing personal injury claims generated uncertainty regarding the future earnings trajectory of our legal services business in our WNS Auto Claims BPM segment, as a result of which we had expected that we would eventually exit from providing legal services in relation to personal injury claims.
+We have also experienced a decrease in volume of and loss of business from certain clients of our traditional repair services in our WNS Auto Claims BPM segment in fiscal 2017.
+As a result, we had in fiscal 2017 expected the future performance of our WNS Auto Claims BPM segment to decline significantly and therefore significantly reduced our financial projections and estimates of our WNS Auto Claims BPM segment.
+Accordingly, we performed an impairment review of the goodwill associated with the companies we had acquired for our auto claims business and recorded an impairment charge of \$21.7 million to our results of operations for fiscal 2017.
+While we expect our business in our WNS Auto Claims BPM segment to improve in fiscal 2019, there's no assurance that it will improve to our expected level of performance or at all.
+See also "-The international nature of our business exposes us to several risks, such as significant currency fluctuations and unexpected changes in the regulatory requirements of multiple jurisdictions."
 We may be required to record further impairment charges to our goodwill and intangible assets associated with other acquisitions in the future.
-For example, of the total \$229.1 million in goodwill and intangible assets we had as at June 30, 2017, \$102.2 million pertains to our acquisition of HealthHelp in fiscal 2017.
+For example, of the total \$217.0 million in goodwill and intangible assets we had as at June 30, 2018, \$98.9 million pertains to our acquisition of HealthHelp in fiscal 2017.
 This goodwill and intangible assets associated with our acquisition of HealthHelp is primarily attributable to HealthHelp's expected business from one client.
 Pricing of services to this client will be due for renegotiation in fiscal 2019.
 There is no assurance that the pricing terms will be renewed on terms acceptable to us.
 If there is a significant decline in the prices charged for services to this client or a decrease in the volume of business from this client, we may be required to review our goodwill and intangible assets for impairment and record a further impairment charge.
 Further, if, for example, the research and analytics industry experiences a significant decline in business and we determine that we will not be able to achieve the cash flows that we had expected from our acquisitions of Marketics Technologies (India) Private Limited ("Marketics") and Value Edge, we may have to record an impairment of all or a portion of the goodwill or intangible assets relating to those acquisitions.
 Any further impairment to our goodwill or intangible assets may have a significant adverse impact on our results of operations.